FredericGariepy/LighthouseLabs/PKM/W2/D5/Case Study: Identify the Attacks.md

 **RPD was SUCCESSFUL**, as there is COTP (Connection-Oriented Transport Protocol) CR (Connection Request) and CC (Connection Confirm)

 ### Fourth IoC, Remote Services:
 - Display filter: `http`
 - Total display rows 18.
 - Port 80 is dedicated to unencryted HTTP

 MITRE ATT&CK : [Exploit Public-Facing Application](https://attack.mitre.org/techniques/T1190/)

 Adversaries may attempt to exploit a weakness in an Internet-facing host or system to initially access a network.
 The weakness in the system can be a software bug, a temporary glitch, or a misconfiguration.

-GET requests to suspicious endpoints
+GET requests to suspicious endpoints:
 - /evox/about
 - /HNAP1
 > HNAP (Home Network Administration Protocol) is a protocol developed by Cisco for remote management of home networking devices.